 Fees & Costs

-Please don't hesitate to speak directly to our Admissions officer for any further assistance.
-It is important to us that you understand all your financial rights and responsibilities before deciding to make ILLAWARRA DIGGERS your new home.
+Please don't hesitate to speak directly to our Community Liaison Officer for any further assistance.
+It is important to us that you understand all your financial rights and responsibilities before deciding to make Illawarra Diggers your new home.

 An important note to low-means persons.